peteroupc/peteroupc.github.io/bernapprox.md

 1. the polynomial is within $\epsilon$ of $f(\lambda)$, and
 2. each of the polynomial's Bernstein coefficients is not less than 0 or greater than 1 (assuming none of $f$'s values is less than 0 or greater than 1).

 For some of the polynomials given earlier, a degree $n$ can be found so that the degree-$n$ polynomial is within $\epsilon$ of $f$, if $f$ is continuous and meets other conditions.
 In general, to find the degree $n$, solve the error bound's equation for $n$ and round the solution up to the nearest integer.
-See the table below, where:
+See the following table, where:

 - $M_r$ is not less than the maximum of the absolute value of $f$'s $r$-th derivative.
 - $H_r$ is not less than $f$'s $r$-th derivative's Hölder constant (for the given Hölder exponent _&alpha;_).